cpske/ISP/schedule.md

 ### Week 4 (31 Aug)

 * Web app and web framework overview - general structure and operation
-* Github Flow for managing work in git
 * Intro to Django
 * Homework: Polls App first iteration (Django Polls tutorial)
+  - Structure of Iteration Plan
+  - Use a task board on Github
+  - Design the UI pages
+  - Domain Model for Polls app - `Question` and `Choice` classes
+* Github Flow for managing work in git

 ### Week 5 (7 Sep)